ewdlop/Bitmoji/README.md

 # Bitmoji
-Do you like the stuff I made for you
+Do you like the stuff me made for you